-Our commitments to 2020 2019 performance in brief Encourage sustainable responsibly procured products Introduced EcoSolutions, our customer- centric approach Joined CEPI's '4evergreen' platform Additional commitment added in 2018 Ensure 100% of plastic packaging is reusable, The first Progress Report on the Global Commitment was published recycable, or compostable by 2025 Completed Project Proof, a pre-competitive project to design a prototype plastic-based flexible packaging solution that can be recycable at scale
+Our commitments to 2020 2019 performance in brief Encourage sustainable responsibly procured products Introduced EcoSolutions, our customer- centric approach Joined CEPI's '4evergreen' platform Additional commitment added in 2018 Ensure 100% of plastic packaging is reusable, recycable, or compostable by 2025 The first Progress Report on the Global Commitment was published recycable, of compostable by 2023 Completed Project Proof, a pre-competitive project to design a prototype plastic-based flexible packaging solution that can be recycable at scale

-Innovative, responsibly produced packaging and paper products play a crucial role in tackling issues such as food waste, resource scarcity, plastic leakage into the environment and the climate crisis.
-Rising demand for responsibly produced products is an opportunity to grow our business by engaging partners to unlock fit-for-purpose plastic and paper-based solutions supporting a circular economy.
+Innovative, responsibly produced In 2019, our businesses finalised businesspackaging and paper products play a specific criteria and now track progress in crucial role in tackling issues such as food developing sustainable products.
+This will waste, resource scarcity, plastic leakage increase the transparency of our sustainable into the environment and the climate crisis. products portfolio for our business, Rising demand for responsibly produced customers and partners. products is an opportunity to grow our business by engaging partners to unlock fit-for-purpose plastic and paper-based solutions supporting a circular economy.